pdhoward/botshop/README.md

-## Test Server
+## Sample Commerce site

-A backend database server used strictly for prototyping data models, methods and server function
+A front-end reactjs app and backend database server used strictly for prototyping and training

 Rather than in-memory db management, mongodb is used (key configurations set through config folder)